polazarus/ocamlyices/README.markdown

 2. Please make sure to uninstall any previous version beforehand.

-2. Configure and build the Ocamlyices library (bytecode and native version):
+2. Configure and build the OCamlyices library (bytecode and native version):

         autoconf # Only if there is no configure ./configure
         make

-    Part of the linking is done by an incremental, aka partial, linking, the rest is done by ocamlc or ocamlopt when you use the Ocamlyices library
+    Part of the linking is done by an incremental, aka partial, linking, the rest is done by ocamlc or ocamlopt when you use the OCamlyices library

 3. Install the library using ocamlfind's (Findlib) default destination directory:

         make install

-    Depending on your Ocaml installation you may need admin rights or to `sudo` this last command.
+    Depending on your OCaml installation you may need admin rights or to `sudo` this last command.

 ### (Expert) Configure options: `./configure [OPTIONS]`